 Several different laser treatments exist for the treatment of glaucoma.
-Different laser machines that omit laser light of different properties are used to perform these various laser treatments.
+Different lasers omit laser light with different propertiesare used to perform these various laser treatments.

 Besides the laser treatment described above, there are other laser treatments that can be used in specific situations, such as closed-angle glaucoma, as well as other kinds of glaucoma.
 What is common to all these laser treatments is that they are performed in the clinic following gentle anesthesia achieved using numbing eye-drops, with almost no pain felt during the actual laser session.
 The patient can usually return home after an hour or two and almost immediately resume full activity (including going to work the following day).